Medically reviewed by Drugs.com. Last updated on May 3, 2022.

 Cemiplimab-rwlc comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Cemiplimab-rwlc needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 It is very important that your doctor check your progress closely to make sure cemiplimab-rwlc is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using cemiplimab-rwlc while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control to keep from getting pregnant during treatment with cemiplimab-rwlc and for at least 4 months after the last dose.
 If you think you have become pregnant while using cemiplimab-rwlc, tell your doctor right away.

 Tell your doctor right away if you have a cough, chest tightness, or any type of breathing problem with cemiplimab-rwlc.
 These could be symptoms of a serious lung problem.

-Colitis (swelling of the bowels) may occur with cemiplimab-rwlc.
+Colitis (inflammation of the bowels) may occur with cemiplimab-rwlc.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or fever after receiving the medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.